 - “Anchor” lift (full breast lift) provides maximum correction.
 This technique extends the lollipop lift by including an incision along the breast crease.
 The anchor lift is suited for patients with large breasts and significant sagging.

+Our surgeons usually perform breast lift surgery as an outpatient procedure using either local anesthetic with IV sedation or general anesthetic.
+Incisions are tailored to the unique needs of each patient accounting for the degree of laxity in the skin and amount of breast tissue.
 In addition to tightening the breast skin, the surgeon repositions the areolae (and reshapes them if necessary), then closes the incisions with sutures and surgical tape.
 After a brief observation period, patients are usually cleared to return home the same day in the care of an adult friend or family member.

 Breast Lift Surgeons

 At UVA Plastic Surgery, our highly regarded surgeons offer expertise and personalized care for a rewarding patient experience.Meet Our Surgeons

 What can I expect after breast lift surgery?

 After surgery, it is normal to experience swelling, bruising, and numbness in parts of the breasts for the first few weeks.
 Prescription pain medication may be helpful for discomfort during the first few days.
 Your surgeon will provide you with specific recovery instructions, which will include the following:

 - Avoid lifting anything over your head for 3 to 4 weeks.

 - Strenuous exercise and activity should be postponed for 3 to 4 weeks after surgery.